 Many 30-day programs offer most or all of these aspects of treatment and may be more effective if you’re suffering from a mild case of addiction.

 If this is the case, many 30-day programs may be cheaper than longer programs if paying out of pocket.
-If you have insurance, it’s important to verify your insurance and check with your provider to find out how much coverage you can receive.
+If you have insurance, it’s important to verify your insurance and check with your provider to determine how much coverage you can receive.